niklauslee/weather-monitor/README.md

 # Overview

 A classic Macintosh-style weather monitor with Wi-Fi and OLED display.
+It is programmed by JavaScript running on [Kaluma](https://kalumajs.org/) runtime.
 It requests weather information to [OpenWeatherMap](https://openweathermap.org/) and then show the info on the OLED display.

 ![photo1](https://github.com/niklauslee/weather-monitor/blob/main/images/photo1.jpg?raw=true)